Oral care is crucial in the elderly for several reasons:

 After you’re done, run your tongue along your teeth.
-If you feel “fuzzy spots”, you’ve missed cleaning that area and should rebrush it.
+If you feel “fuzzy spots”, it means plaque or food is still stuck to your teeth.

-I also recommend visiting your dentist and dental hygienist at least twice a year – even if you have no teeth.
-They will check for signs of oral cancer and other conditions in addition to examining the gum tissue under your dentures and ensuring a good fit for your dental appliances.
+During regular visits, dental professionals check for signs of oral cancer and other oral health problems in addition to examining the gum tissue under your dentures and ensuring a good fit for your dental appliances.

 Fluoride For Elderly

 I always recommend using a fluoridated toothpaste, especially if the elder has a dry mouth (xerostomia).